-If you’ve just lived through the heart-pounding moment of watching a priceless piece of jewelry fall down the drain of your bathroom sink, don't worry.
+If you’ve just lived through the heart-pounding moment of watching something important like a priceless piece of jewelry fall down the drain of your bathroom sink, don't worry.
 There is a way to get that item back.

 In some cases, you’ll be able to retrieve the object from the top down, but if the object has fallen too far into the drain, getting it back will require disassembling some of the plumbing underneath the sink.
-Below, we’ll cover both methods and talk about when it’s best to involve a plumber.
+Below, we’ll cover both methods of how to get something out of the sink drain and talk about when it’s best to involve a plumber.

 The Beginner Method: Reach Into the Drain Opening